Front-end web development

-Front-end web development is the development of the graphical user interface of a website, through the use of HTML, CSS, and JavaScript, so that users can view and interact with that website.
+Front-end web development is the development of the graphical user interface of a website through the use of HTML, CSS, and JavaScript so users can view and interact with that website.

 Tools used for front-end development

 There are several tools and platforms, such as WordPress, Joomla, and Drupal, available that can be used to develop the front end of a website.

 HyperText Markup Language

-HyperText Markup Language (HTML) is the backbone of any website development process, without which a web page does not exist.
-Hypertext means that text has links, termed hyperlinks, embedded in it.
-When a user clicks on a word or a phrase that has a hyperlink, it will bring another web-page.
-A markup language indicates text can be turned into images, tables, links, and other representations.
-It is the HTML code that provides an overall framework of how the site will look.
-HTML was developed by Tim Berners-Lee.
-The latest version of HTML is called HTML5 and was published on October 28, 2014 by the W3C recommendation.
-This version contains new and efficient ways of handling elements such as video and audio files.